Ammonia borane: Synthesis

+The initially formed ammonium borohydride [NH4]+[BH4]- is unstable and dehydrogenates under ambient conditions to form ammonia borane.
+These processes are generally higher yielding and produce less boron-containing byproducts than those performed with borane or its adducts.
+The most common solvents used for this process are polar aprotic solvents such as tetrahydrofuran or 1,4-dioxane, in which both sodium borohydride and most ammonium salts are only weakly soluble.
+The presence of water or methanol can improve the solubility of the reagents and accelerate the process but competing hydrolysis or methanolysis of the intermediate leads to the undesirable formation of boric acid or trimethyl borate.

 Properties and structure

 The molecule adopts a structure similar to that of ethane, with which it is isoelectronic.
 The B−N distance is 1.58(2) Å. The B−H and N−H distances are 1.15 and 0.96 Å, respectively.
-Its similarity to ethane is tenuous since ammonia borane is a solid and ethane is a gas: their melting points differing by 284 °C. This difference is consistent with the highly polar nature of ammonia borane.
+Its similarity to ethane is tenuous since ammonia borane is a solid and ethane is a gas: their melting points differing by 284 °C. This difference is consistent with the highly polar nature of ammonia borane with its coordinate covalent bond.
 The H atoms attached to boron are hydridic (negatively charged) and those attached to nitrogen are acidic (positively charged).

 The structure of the solid indicates a close association of the NH and the BH centers.
 The closest H−H distance is 1.990 Å, which can be compared with the H−H bonding distance of 0.74 Å. This interaction is called a dihydrogen bond.
 The original crystallographic analysis of this compound reversed the assignments of B and N. The updated structure was arrived at with improved data using the technique of neutron diffraction that allowed the hydrogen atoms to be located with greater precision.